 - Hall Bath & Bunk Room.
 We’ll split the upstairs bonus room into two “cozy” but functional rooms.
 The hall bath will be right behind the existing bathroom’s plumbing (jackpot!) and can be accessed by everyone upstairs without trapsing through someone else’s room in the middle of the night.
 The bunk room isn’t an official 4th bedroom, but we can fit two built-in twin beds in there – we’re envisioning something like this – making it a great, fun space for kids to sleep in.
 We can already picture our two fighting over the top bunk.

 - No Closet.
-Bedroom 3 is essentially becoming the master (with it’s own private staircase!), but in order to create a flat wall for the bed, Bedroom 2’s closet had to go.
+Bedroom 3 is essentially becoming the main bedroom with an attached bathroom (and it’s own private staircase!), but in order to create a flat wall for the bed, Bedroom 2’s closet had to go.
 We have a nice solution for replacing that closet, but we still have to figure out the Bedroom 3 closet situation.
 It may be a wardrobe somewhere.
 TBD.

 - Closet Wall.
 Since Bedroom 2 is pretty long, we’ll install a wall of closets on one side (likely an Ikea system) to more than make up for shortchanging Bedroom 3.

 - Storage?
 Reading Nook?
 We’ll still be left with this small room on the front of the house.
 The neighbor (with the hallway) uses it as a storage space, which we may find we need.
 But if not, we’d love to do something fun like this down the line.

 And now we’ll turn our attention downstairs (again, current on the right – revised on the left):